timogoosen/timogoosen.github.io/ANSIBLE.md

 ```

-Can then test installing it like this(On the remote host):
+Can then test installing it like this(Locally, not on remote host):

 ```